 And it was.
 Several CDs of the greatest fun I can imagine.
 This.

-This was his Jam.
+This book, the BBC series, all of it was his favourite.
 And we often dropped lines from this.
 He said it is the book guaranteed to have you laughing aloud on the bus. 🙂

 Two of his birthdays ago, I took him to Stormcrow Manor.
 Of course he had the pan galactic gargle blaster.
 The song and lights didn’t work, so we got a discount.